chutney-testing/chutney-testing.github.io-legacy/docs/functions/datetime.md

     * Type of return : string

     **Returns** :

-    The difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC.
+    * The difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC.
-    ``
+    * `java.time.ZonedDateTime`

 !!! tip "Examples"

     SpEL without : `${}`

-    SpEL with    : `${}`
+    SpEL with    : `${#currentTimeMillis}`

 ## now